foobarhl/anycubic-megapro/README.md

 This is an import of the MegaPro Firmware v1.2.9 from https://www.thingiverse.com/groups/anycubic-i3-mega-pro/forums/general/topic:48551

 This code is not vetted and its status is unknown.
-I've uploaded this code for my own reference and testing only - your mileave may vary. - Foo
+I've uploaded this code for my own reference and testing only - your mileage may vary. - Foo